Fuchio/FlowerLapse/README.md

 # FlowerLapse
 FlowerLapse is a fully configurable tool to create timelapses.
 It depends on just OpenCV for all image related stuff (reading/writing, combining, overlays, etc.) and AP Scheduler to schedule the framegrabber and timelapse generator jobs.
-There currently is a bug in AP Scheduler that prevents the possibility to create and Interval AND Cron trigger, this means that if you specify seconds = 40, the job will run once a minute but every time at 1:40, 2:40, 3:40 etc. So the true interval will still be one minute.
-Clean divisions of 1 hour or 1 minute are recommended (30s, 20s, 15s, 10s etc.).

 # Usage
 ## Flowerlapse.py (image generation and daily timelapses)